“What’s Your Fee?” for Weddings and Parties

 So whenever we “sort of” know what we want but hardly know how to begin choosing, I recommend getting a clear, practical understanding of your options.
 Knowing how to ask the right specific question is 90% of getting to the best answer.

 Where am I going with this?
 I’m reminded of people who inquire about my band’s availability for their wedding or party, and the first (and sometime only) question they ask is “What’s your fee?”
 Most of the time they just need help getting started.
 I bet they’re just as bewildered as I was in that restaurant, but I knew I needed help there.
-If I began by asking about the price, I knew I’d overlook some other important options that, as it turned out, made an enormous difference.

-So how often do people call you with their very first question, “What’s your fee”?
-Whatever line of work you’re in, and whether you’re buying or selling anything, I recommend you take the time to gather or recommend lots of practical advice about your options, yes including (but not limited to) “What’s the fee?”
+Whatever line of work you’re in, and whether you’re buying or selling anything, here’s a tip: Gather or recommend lots of practical advice about your options.

 Great points you make Robbie, knowledge is the key to making the right choices.